awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-build-connection-url.md

 The following is the format of a connection URL that specifies some optional settings\.

 ```
-jdbc:redshift://[Host]:[Port]/[Schema];[Property1]=[Value];
+jdbc:redshift://[Host]:[Port]/[database];[Property1]=[Value];
 [Property2]=[Value];
 ```

 For example, suppose that you want to connect to port 9000 on an Amazon Redshift cluster in the US West \(N\.
 California\) Region on AWS\.
-You also want to access the schema named Default and authenticate the connection using a user name and password\.
+You also want to access the schema named Default and authenticate the connection using a database user name and password\.
 In this case, you use the following connection URL\.

 ```
 jdbc:redshift://redshift.company.us-west-
-                1.redshift.amazonaws.com:9000/Default;UID=amazon;PWD=amazon
+                1.redshift.amazonaws.com:9000/dev;UID=amazon;PWD=amazon
 ```

 You can use the following characters to separate configuration options in the URL string: